DakobedBard/dsi-spark/pair.md

    each piece.

-6. You should now have a `(key, value)` pair RDD where the `key` is the numeric value that represents the category of newsgroup of the article and the `value` is a list of the stemmed words of the article.
+6. You should now have a `(key, value)` pair RDD where the `key` is the numeric value that represents the category (i.e. label) of newsgroup of the article and the `value` is a list of the stemmed words of the article.

-   Create a new RDD where the key remains to be the category and value is the term-frequency (TF) vector for each article.
+   Create a new RDD where the key remains the category and the value is the term-frequency (TF) vector for each article.
 This is going to require some thinking, and comes with some caveats.
 You may not use the built-in `HashingTF()` (we'll use this in a second), nor use `collect()` on the